Harness the power of water to stay cool

 When you think of air conditioning, you probably think of a residential HVAC setup with cooling coils that use either geothermal energy or refrigerant such as R-22 or R-410a to chill air and send it back outside.
-But some systems, especially those on a larger industrial level and the occasional portable air conditioner, use water to improve efficiency and cool the condensers.
+But some systems, especially those on a larger industrial level and portable air conditioners, use water to improve efficiency and cool the condensers.

 Here is what you need to know about water-cooled air conditioners and whether one is right for you.